Health & Wellness, Nutrition

 How Bitter Leaf Might Help With Weight Management

 First, bitter leaf is incredibly low in calories but high in fiber.
 This means it fills you up without adding much to your daily calorie count.
 The bitter taste itself might also help curb your appetite – bitter flavors signal fullness to your brain faster than sweet or fatty foods do.
 When you’re focusing on nutrition, bitter leaf is an excellent addition.
 More importantly, bitter leaf seems to improve how your body metabolizes fats.
 Some research suggests it can help prevent fat accumulation and even promote the breakdown of existing fat stores.
 Combined with its blood sugar-stabilizing effects, this makes bitter leaf a useful ally if you’re trying to manage your weight in a sustainable way.
-It’s about making smart lifestyle choices that stick.

 Practical Ways to Add Bitter Leaf to Your Diet